dolittle-obsolete/TypeScript.Build.Node/README.md

 Included in the package is a [Gulp](https://gulpjs.com) based build pipeline.
 The purpose of the build is to enable an easy way to build and output what is needed for a deployable package that is widely supported in any JavaScript and or TypeScript environment.
 It outputs by default the CJS module format

-Once you've done that, you can start using the build tasks by creating a `gulpfile.js` at the root of your project and add the following:

 ### Task

 The tasks is context sensitive and will understand wether or not to build the current **package** or all the **packages**